-A: The holders of a majority of the 29,458,557 shares of common stock outstanding as of the Record Date, either present or represented by proxy, constitute a quorum.
-A quorum is necessary in order to conduct the 2017 Annual Meeting.
-If you choose to have your shares represented by proxy at the 2017 Annual Meeting, you will be considered part of the quorum.
+A: The holders of a majority of the 33,027,579 shares of common stock outstanding as of the Record Date, either present or represented by proxy, constitute a quorum.
+A quorum is necessary in order to conduct the 2018 Annual Meeting.
+If you choose to have your shares represented by proxy at the 2018 Annual Meeting, you will be considered part of the quorum.
 Broker non-votes and abstentions will be counted as present for the purpose of establishing a quorum.
-If a quorum is not present by attendance or represented by proxy at the 2017 Annual Meeting, the shareholders present by attendance at the meeting or by proxy may adjourn the 2017 Annual Meeting until a quorum is present
+If a quorum is not present by attendance or represented by proxy at the 2018 Annual Meeting, the shareholders present by attendance at the meeting or by proxy may adjourn the 2018 Annual Meeting until a quorum is present.

 Q: What vote is required to approve each matter and how are votes counted?
 A: Proposal 1-Election of Directors

-The four nominees for director to receive the highest number of votes FOR election will be elected as directors.
-This is called a plurality.
+A nominee for director must receive a greater number of votes cast FOR election than votes cast AGAINST such nominee's election.
+This is called a majority.
 Proposal 1 is a non-discretionary matter.
-Therefore, if your shares are held by your brokerage firm in "street name" and you do not timely provide voting instructions with respect to your shares, your brokerage firm cannot yote your shares on Proposal 1.
-Shares held in "street name" by banks, brokerage firms, or nominees who indicate on their proxies that they do not have authority to vote the shares on Proposal 1 will not be counted as votes FOR or WITHHELD from any nominee.
-As a result, such "broker non-votes" will have no effect on the voting on Proposal 1.
-You may:
+Therefore, if your shares are held by your brokerage firm in "street name" and you do not timely provide voting instructions with respect to your shares, your brokerage firm cannot vote your shares on Proposal 1.
+Shares held in "street name" by banks, brokerage firms, or nominees who indicate on their proxies that they do not have authority to vote the shares on Proposal 1 will not be counted as votes FOR or AGAINST from any nominee.
+As a result, such "broker non-votes" and abstentions will have no effect on the voting on Proposal 1.